North West Branch1st August 2020 by webspinner

 Sadly the brilliant start would peter out due to difficulties with venues and meeting times, and membership slowly declined.
 Dennis Williams died a few years later.
 But his dreams remained, and we are sure he heartily approved when our current Branch Secretary took the reins in 2012

-This is an excellent venue, a modern building in a very attractive setting with lots of parking on site.
-In fact it’s frequently used for antique related events, and an Antiques & Collectors Fair is held here fortnightly on Sundays, starting at 9.30am.
-Have any of you ever found any cards there?
+Before coronavirus restrictions, our meetings took place once a month, running from 4 – 8 pm at Barton Village Hall, Garstang Road, Broughton, Preston, Lancashire PR3 5HE.
+This was an excellent venue, a modern building in a very attractive setting with lots of parking on site.
+In fact it was frequently used for antique related events, and an Antiques and Collectors Fair was held there fortnightly on Sundays, starting at 9.30am.
+Did any of you ever find any cards there?
 If so, drop us a line!

 [Our featured card is a silk, one of the Town Arms, issued by BDV in 1918.
 The Lamb is the Lamb of St. Wilfrid, Patron Saint of Preston.
 There are two letters “P.P.” which locals believe stand for “Proud Preston”.
 Sadly that is not the case, as the original arms had three “P”s, and when the coat of arms was modernised, one was removed to make it balance better; at the same time the lamb was changed to a laying down position rather than a standing one.
 The same lamb, but with a cross, is actually used on the Preston North End Football Club badge – and you might not know that that football club was originally a cricket club!]

 And many thanks to “Captain Bob” for his assistance!

 Everything remaining on an even keel, two branches are holding meetings in August.
 Sussex Branch will be hosting on August 15 and London Branch on August 19.
 More details follow.
 And if your branch returns, tell us at firstname.lastname@example.org